bdbenim/CommunityScripts/plugins/imageMetadataFromGallery/README.md

 The tags described above may also be applied as sub-tags.
 For instance, an "Update All" tag applied to an image could satisfy these criteria if it is a parent of the other tags.

-# Known Issues

-When running in tagged mode, images belonging to a tagged gallery will have their metadata updated from ALL of their galleries, even if only one gallery is tagged.
-This will be patched in a future update.